A Letter to Our Members

 Barred Owls, Jeffrey Dyke/Audubon Photography Awards

 Join us Sunday, June 8, for a brief annual meeting followed by a program, “Raptor Reproduction and Nesting,” featuring live birds!
 We will gather informally starting at 2:30 PM in the cafeteria of the National Wildlife Federation Building, 11100 Wildlife Center Drive, in Reston.
 We welcome you to bring snacks and drinks to share.
-We’ll have a short business meeting at 3:00 PM, and our main program, featuring Secret Garden Birds and Bees, will begin at 3:15 PM.
+We’ll have a short business meeting at 3:00 PM and celebrate our Birdathon winners.
+Our main program, featuring Secret Garden Birds and Bees, will begin at 3:25 PM.

 When: Sunday, June 8, 2:30 PM - 4:30 PM